1.1 Just this one thing

 I can’t tell you that primal play will increase the sales of what you write.
 My personal strategy is to do what I need to do to create a loving relationship with my writing, that first, and then figure out what I want to do about marketing.

 And please know this short book is not comprehensive.
-It’s not “everything you need to know about writing in one volume.”
+It’s not, as some authors claim, “everything you need to know about writing in one volume.”

 I’m only telling you about primal play, just this one thing.